panbroggi/latexabbrev/README.md

 # latexabbrev
 Lite-xl plugin to replace latex expressions with the corresponding UTF8 symbol.

+## Installation
+Download the file `latexabbr.lua` and place it in your plugin directory (e.g. `$HOME/.config/lite-xl/plugins`)

+## How to use

-Usage: select a word that is a latex expression (like `alpha`), and activate the plugin in one of the following ways
+Select a word that is a latex expression (like `alpha`), and activate the plugin in one of the following ways

 - Press `ctrl+tab`.